 - Dean, SED | Professor, Secondary Ed

-Eric Martone is Dean of the School of Education and Professor of History/Social Studies Education at Mercy College in New York.
+Eric Martone is Dean of the School of Education and Professor of History/Social Studies Education at Mercy University in New York.
 He completed his Ph.D. in history at Stony Brook University.

 Prior to his career in higher education, he was a high school social studies teacher in Connecticut.
 In recognition of his teaching excellence, he received the 2011 John Rogers Memorial Award from the Connecticut Education Association and in 2013 was acknowledged as a “Teacher of Honor” by Kappa Delta Pi, the international honor society in education.